IMMEDIATE ROADSIDE PROHIBITION

 Is an IRP the same as a DUI?

 An Immediate Roadside Prohibition (IRP) is a driving prohibition issued under section 215.41 of the Motor Vehicle Act (MVA).
 A DUI is an impaired driving offence under the Criminal Code.
+You will be served with a Notice of Driving Prohibition in both cases, but the driving prohibitions are slightly different.

 When you are served with an IRP, you are not technically arrested, even though it may have seemed like you were at the time.